Where to Find a Puppy

 Your new puppy may come to you after he has had his first round of vaccines, but is likely to need at least a few additional vaccinations.
 Some are considered “core” or required by law, while others are lifestyle-dependent or optional.
 Here are the vaccines we consider for each new puppy:

 • Rabies – This is a core vaccination, and required by law.
 A puppy is old enough to receive this vaccine when they are 12 weeks of age.
+The latest it can be given, by law, is at six months of age.

 • Distemper/Parvo combination – This is a core vaccination, administered once every 3-4 weeks until a puppy is 16 weeks old.
 Distemper is a viral disease that can cause respiratory, gastrointestinal, and neurologic disease.
 The disease is often fatal, and if a puppy survives, they can still have long-term consequences of the illness.
 Parvovirus (“parvo” for short) is highly contagious and can cause life-threatening diarrhea and vomiting.
 The distemper/parvo combination is sometimes called a “four-way” or a “five-way” vaccine, and may include protection against a few other (milder) illnesses too.

-• Lyme Disease – Lyme is spread by a bacteria that can be introduced through tick bites.
+• Lyme Disease – Lyme is spread by a bacteria that can be introduced via tick bites.
 A dog who is at risk of exposure to ticks should certainly be protected via a flea/tick preventative, as ticks spread more diseases than just Lyme!
 The Lyme vaccination can be given as an additional measure of protection.

 Deworming

-External Parasite Preventatives
+Parasite Preventatives

-Prevention of ticks is important for dogs who spend a fair amount of time outdoors, live in a property bordering woods, will be hiking outside on trails, or even just live in an area where ticks and tickborne diseases are common.
-A vaccination can protect against Lyme, but not against any of the other diseases ticks carry (such as Anaplasma, Ehrlichia, Babesia, Rocky Mountain Spotted Fever, and others).
+Prevention of ticks is important for dogs who spend a fair amount of time outdoors, live in a property bordering woods and/or with damp & shady areas, will be hiking outside on trails, or even just live in an area where ticks and tickborne diseases are common.
+Risk of exposure is highest in the spring, summer, and fall, but ticks will be active at above-freezing temperatures during any time of year.
+A vaccination can protect against Lyme, but not against any of the other diseases ticks carry (such as

 Pet Insurance